build-guides

 Upgrade Path

-Platform upgrade (2027–2028).
-AMD’s Zen 6 platform will likely require a new chipset, but the DDR5 RAM modules, GPU, PSU, case, and cooler transfer to any new build.
-Budget ~$500–700 for a new CPU + motherboard combo if Zen 6 IPC gains are substantial.
+Platform upgrade (2027-2028).
+Zen 6 will likely need a new chipset.
+The GPU, PSU, case, cooler, and DDR5 RAM transfer to any new build.
+Budget ~$500-700 for a new CPU and motherboard combo.

 FAQ

-How much upload speed do I need?
-Twitch recommends 6,000 Kbps (6 Mbps) for 1080p60 streams.
+Twitch recommends 6,000 Kbps (6 Mbps) for 1080p60.
 YouTube requires up to 9,000 Kbps for 1440p60.
-A standard 100 Mbps cable or fiber connection handles either.
-Wi-Fi 7 on this board provides stable upload with multi-link operation — though Ethernet is always preferable for zero jitter.
+Any standard 100 Mbps cable or fiber connection handles either.
+Wi-Fi 7 on the B850-PLUS WiFi provides stable upload via multi-link operation, though Ethernet always beats Wi-Fi for upload jitter.

 The Bottom Line